mollaie/world-champion/README.md

 # WorldChampion

+This project is developed to consume World F1 Champion from Ergast Api

+It's developed based on Angular , NgRx and RxJs

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.

 ## Development server